jilag01/Resume-Projects/README.md

 Texas Department of Transportation Crash Data 2013 focuses on providing insight on this raw data.

-We were tasked to wrangle data, perform exploratory analysis, data analysis, viualize data, report our findings, and create a presentation.
+We were tasked to wrangle data, perform exploratory analysis, execute data analysis, visualize data, report our findings, and create a presentation.

 Here are some of the resuting slides:
 ![image](https://user-images.githubusercontent.com/98626091/209404067-3144021e-6e28-48ad-b01d-994c34d4c37f.png)